scalar-labs/scalardb/docs/backup-restore.md

 If you want to restore multiple tables with a single command, you can create a script to restore multiple tables using the AWS CLI commands.

-DynamoDB will not enable features like PITR and auto-scaling by default after restoring.
-It is recommended to enable point-in-time recovery (PITR) for continuous backup creation.
+Configurations like Stream settings, Time To Live settings, PITR settings, tags, AWS Identity and Access Management (IAM) policies,  Amazon CloudWatch metrics and alarms, and auto scaling policies are not copied to the restored table.
-Auto-scaling dynamically adjusts provisioned throughput capacity on your behalf in response to actual traffic patterns.
-You can enable this feature if you need it.
+You must update these configurations as required after restoring the table; thus, please enable point-in-time recovery (PITR) for continuous backup creation.

 You can re-apply schemas with the schema loader because it enables features like  PITR and auto-scaling.
 _Don't worry the schema loader only sets the missing configurations and doesn't recreate the schemas if the tables exist._